 The Bill of Rights was written and ratified to emphasize (as the Tenth Amendment emphasized specifically and expressly) that certain "powers" were “reserved” to “the people.”
 The powers reserved to the people included (as the First Amendment emphasized) powers over our own minds, mouths and feet, as it were, i.e., the freedom of thought, expression, communication, association and assembly.
 The powers reserved to the people included (as the Fourth Amendment emphasized) the power “of the people” over our own “persons, houses, papers, and effects.”

 As the Ninth Amendment expressly emphasized, the enumeration of rights in the First and Fourth Amendments never was meant to (and cannot constitutionally or even rationally be abused to) justify extending the power of our public servants.
 In all instances, their power is limited to those measures that are “necessary and proper” to serve our interests.
-The rights expressed or implied in our Constitution indicate, but they do not (and they never were expected to) necessarily define, the limits of the powers of our public servants.
+The rights expressed or implied in our Constitution indicate, but they do not (and they never were expected to) necessarily define, all the limitations on the powers of our public servants.

 Of course, this is just part of the playing for time playbook; changing the facts on the ground until the law belatedly catches up.
 This Administration has proven the law is not the guardrail that was presumed under regular order.